Fibrations by plane projective rational quartic curves in characteristic two: Introduction

-the regular curve $C_n=\wt{C^{(p^n)}}$ is rational for $n\geq3$, smooth of genus zero for $n=2$, and \emph{quasi-elliptic} for $n=1$.
-The latter means that $C_1|K$ is a regular non-smooth curve of genus 1.
-In view of the purely inseparable map $C\to C_1$, this implies that every fibration by plane projective rational quartic curves in characteristic two arises as a purely inseparable double cover of a \emph{quasi-elliptic fibration}, which is a fibration whose general fibre is a plane cuspidal cubic curve.
-Quasi-elliptic fibrations were introduced by Bombieri and Mumford in their seminal paper \cite{BM76}, and they play a fundamental role in the study of algebraic surfaces of special type in characteristics two and three.
-That each $C_1$ is quasi-elliptic is a unique feature of geometry in characteristic $p=2$, because in characteristic $p > 2$ the normalized Frobenius pullback $X_1$ of any regular curve $X$ of genus $h^1(\OO_X) = 3$ is already smooth (see \cite[Corollary~2.7]{HiSt22}).
+The curves $C|K$ in the theorem exhibit the following interesting properties: the normalized Frobenius pullback $C_n|K$ of $C|K$ is a rational curve for $n \geq 3$, a smooth curve of genus zero for $n=2$, and a quasi-elliptic curve for $n=1$.
+In light of the purely inseparable Frobenius map $C \to C_1$, the latter implies that in characteristic $p=2$ every fibration by plane projective rational quartic curves arises as a degree $p$ inseparable cover of a quasi-elliptic fibration (see also Corollary~\ref{2025_10_10_16:30}).
+This is a unique feature of geometry in characteristic $p=2$, for in characteristic $p > 2$ the normalized Frobenius pullback $X_1$ of any regular curve $X$ of genus $h^1(\OO_X) = 3$ is smooth (see \cite[Corollary~2.7]{HiSt22}), and therefore not quasi-elliptic.

+To prove our results we work in the arithmetic setting of function field theory.
+The proof of Theorem~\ref{2024_06_01_23:20} goes as follows: first we determine a presentation of the function field $F|K = K(C)|K$ of the regular curve $C|K$, and secondly we find a realization of $C$ as a plane curve of degree $2g-2=4$ in $\PP^{g-1}(K) = \PP^2(K)$, where $g=3$ is the arithmetic genus of $C$, through the sections of a canonical divisor.
+The determination of a presentation of $F|K$ is based on the Riemann--Roch theorem, the Bedoya--Stöhr algorithm \cite{BedSt87} and the main theorem in \cite{HiSt22}.
+If the only non-smooth point $\pp$ on $C$ is a canonical divisor, then its sections provide the presentation of $F|K$ and the realization of $C$ as a plane quartic curve over $K$ (see \cite{HiSt23}).

+In this paper we focus on the much harder case where the divisor $\pp$ is not canonical.
+Here the presentation of $F|K$ has to be obtained by looking at the Riemann--Roch spaces $H^0(\pp^r)$ of the powers $\pp^r$ of $\pp$, since $\pp$ itself does not have enough sections (see the proofs of Theorems~\ref{2024_02_18_00:35} and~\ref{2021_05_21_18:40}).
+In addition, since $\pp$ is not canonical the realization of $C$ as a plane quartic curve requires the prior determination of a canonical divisor, whose sections fullfil such a realization.
+We perform this task by using differentials (see Section~\ref{2024_04_05_18:30}).

+If $C|K$ is the generic fibre of a fibration $T\to B$, then the behaviour of most special fibres is governed by the \emph{geometric generic fibre} $C_{\ov K} = C \otimes_K \ov K$.
+This is a rational plane quartic curve over the algebraic closure $\ov K = \ov {k(B)}$, with a unique singular point that is unibranch and lies over the non-smooth point $\pp \in C$.
+The quartic curve $C_{\ov K}$ is strange, i.e., all its tangent lines meet in a common intersection point, and it has the remarkable property that its tangent lines are either all bitangents (\ref{2024_06_01_23:22}, \ref{2024_06_01_23:23} and~\ref{2024_06_01_23:25}) or all non-ordinary inflection tangents (\ref{2024_06_01_23:21} and~\ref{2024_06_01_23:24}).